fbpx

 HB 250, “Air Quality Amendments,” from Rep. Ed Redd (R-Logan), would require that only ultra low NOx hot water heaters be sold or installed in Utah as of 2017.
 And HB 121, “Building Code Amendments,” now from Rep. Becky Edwards (R-North Salt Lake), would institute the full Uniform Building Code Commission 2015 recommendations, rather than the much more watered down version in Wilson’s bill.
 Updated building codes cut emissions from our new homes by 15 to 20 percent.

 This issue – buildings emissions and how we control them – is the #1 issue this session not just of HEAL, but of clean air and clean energy community in general.
-So we’ve decided to hold a press conference this Tuesday, Feb.
+So we’ve decided to hold a press conference this Martes, Feb.
 16, at 11:30 am to make sure our message gets out loud and clear.
 If you’re available, please join us on the South Steps of the Capitol and help us send the message that this issue is critical for Utahns.

 Here’s a couple other highlights from last week: